Steps to Sell a Car That Is Still Financed Successfully

 5. Understand Your Rights: Familiarise yourself with your rights regarding the transfer of a financed vehicle, as regulations may vary by region.
 Legal resources can provide valuable insights into reviewing credit agreements and ensuring compliance with local laws.
 Be cautious of additional insurance offers from car dealers, as they may not provide good value for your money.

 Summary of Steps: To recap, make sure to review your financing agreement, get payoff details, confirm ownership, assess your financial position, and understand your rights before proceeding with the sale.
 By following these steps, you can understand your financing situation while protecting your financial interests.
+Remember, you can take control of your finances!

 Each box represents a step you need to take before selling your financed car.
 Follow the arrows to see the order of actions, ensuring you cover everything necessary for a smooth transaction.